dhammateca/dhammapada-munindo/manuscript/docx/dhammapada-for-contemplation.md

 We are our own protection;\
 we are indeed our own secure abiding;\
 how could it be otherwise?\
-So with due care\
+So with due care we attend to ourselves\
-we attend to ourselves.
+as a trainer would care for a thoroughbred.

 381.\
 A monk, a nun, who cultivates\